munificent/craftinginterpreters/book/the-lox-language.md

 }
 ```

-If you combine local functions, first class functions, and block scope, you run
+If you combine local functions, first-class functions, and block scope, you run
 into this interesting situation:

 ```lox